Are you having a vegetation issue?

 FAQ: They do not eat english ivy as a first preference, if you have an english ivy problem and that is the only thing for the goats to eat our goats are not the best choice for you.
 They will strip the plants and trees they enjoy from the top down, they eat the ground cover last.
 They will leave the stalks of the briar bushes and small trees.
 Please do not expect the property to look like a man-powered weed-eater went through when the goats are finished.
 The goats DO NOT discriminate when eating unwanted vegetation on your property, if you have trees that you DO NOT want the goats touching then make sure our team knows of that before the fencing has been put up.
 The goats typically DO NOT eat bark off the trees as first choice, but again they will eat whatever is in their reach.
 We will NOT be responsible for the goats eating trees that you do not want eaten if they have been fenced in.
 Please take all of this into consideration before having us come out to do an onsite evaluation.
 If the job is less than a half acre Green Goats is not your best option as we do have a minimum charge that may not be feasible for a small lot.

 Often, a one-time application of the goats serves primarily to clean out a certain area for the immediate future, thus making it easier to maintain from then on.
 Repeated applications of goats are less expensive, shorter in duration, and lead to total and permanent eradication of invasive and undesirable species of vegetation typically 3 visits.
 AND, each application of goats provides more free organic fertilizer, and aeration of your property courtesy of green goats.
+If you price organic fertilizer at the store, and then consider that each goat drops about two pounds of pure organic fertilizer each day, that is a big bargain considering they also aerate the fertilizer into the ground for you.

 If you desire that totally finished look, you will need to hire a landscaping crew when the goats are finished.

-Mary is an Advisory member to the University of Maryland Eastern Shore for the SARE project using goats to eat unwanted vegetation in the DelMarVa area.
+Mary is also Advisory member to the University of Maryland Eastern Shore for the SARE project using goats to eat unwanted vegetation in the DelMarVa area.
 Mary is honored to be part of the project and looks forward to more to come with the goats.

 Green Goats are Famous, read all about us in The Calvert Recorder.